SergYmb/jkbms2mqtt/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
 [![Container: GHCR](https://img.shields.io/badge/container-ghcr.io-blue)](https://github.com/SergYmb/jkbms2mqtt/pkgs/container/jkbms2mqtt)

 JK-BMS RS485 to MQTT bridge for Home Assistant.
-Run as a standalone Docker container or native binary.
+Runs as a standalone Docker container or native binary.

 A small Rust service, packaged as a Docker container to run alongside a Home Assistant Docker installation.
 It talks to a JK BMS over USB-RS485, decodes its frames, and publishes the readings as Home Assistant MQTT-Discovery entities.
 Charge and balance switches are exposed back as MQTT command topics so HA can control the BMS.